What is a fracture?

 - abnormal movement at the fracture site.

-Keep the arm raised as much as you can for the first five days:
+Keep the leg raised as much as you can:

 This will help to decrease swelling and pain.